Contenido principal

 expand all

 Input data, specified as a scalar or column vector of real or complex values.
-Only the Streaming Radix 2^2 architecture supports a vector input.
-The vector size must be a power of 2, in the range from 1 to 64, and less than or equal to FFT length.
+Vector input is supported with the Streaming Radix 2^2 architecture, and not supported with variable FFT size.
+The vector size must be a power of 2, in the range from 1 to 64, and less than or equal to the FFT length.

 The software supports double and single data types for simulation, but not for HDL code generation.